 What is pericoronitis?

-Pericoronitis is differentiated from gum disease (or periodontitis) in that it occurs specifically around a partially erupted tooth where the tooth has not completely emerged from the gum overlying it.
-The cause of this condition is similar to the formation of a gum abscess in periodontitis by the entrapment of debris under the gum tissue.
+Pericoronitis is differentiated from periodontal disease (or periodontitis) in that it occurs specifically around a partially erupted tooth where the tooth has not completely emerged from the gum overlying it.
+The cause of this condition is similar to the formation of a gum abscess in periodontitis by the entrapment of debris under the gingival tissue.

 What causes pericoronitis?